Troubelshooting

 External Communication: If necessary, prepare a communication plan for customers or the public.

-Home dashboards as well as search queries are shareable also with external stakeholders, so your community of users can get informed as well
+Home dashboards as well as search queries are also with external stakeholders, so your community of users can get informed as well

 Isolate Affected Systems: To prevent further damage, isolate the compromised or malfunctioning components.